Images

 We’ve done very little testing with this so far, so your results may vary.

-There is another example here.
+There is another example in the template’s issues on GitHub.